dashersw/cote/README.md

 const rates = {};
 ```

-Now the responder shall respond to an `update rate` request, allowing admins to
+Now the responder shall respond to an `rate updated` request, allowing admins to
 update it from a back office application.
 The backoffice integration isn't
 important at this moment, but [here is an example how back offices could
 interact with cote responders in the backend](https://github.com/dashersw/cote-workshop/tree/master/admin).
 Basically, this